 The activity director approached me with a special lady who was in the late stage of Alzheimer’s disease.
-While sitting her down to the table, introduced me and said ~I just want to see what she does.~
+While sitting her down to the table, she introduced me and said, “I just want to see what she does”.

-She sat there, looking down, no expression on her face and her hands down by her side.
-As I sat down beside her, I told her my name and put a 6 piece puzzle on the table in front of her.
+The elderly lady sat there, looking down, with no expression on her face and her hands down by her side.
+As I sat down beside her, I told her my name and put a 6-piece puzzle on the table in front of her.
 I told her about the picture, pointing out different colors and details.

-We sat there for a moment in silence, then I slowly took the puzzle apart laying the pieces close to where they belonged.
-Then I slowly put the pieces back into place and we sat in silence again.
+We sat there for a moment in silence, and then I slowly took the puzzle apart laying the pieces close to where they belonged, and then, I slowly put the pieces back into place and we sat in silence again.
 At this time her focus was on the puzzle.

 Once more, I slowly took the puzzle apart, this time saying, “now it is your turn”.